akshayjadhav4/react-native-godot-demo/README.md

 ### iOS
 - Game file is bundled as `main.pck` in the app bundle
-- Custom Expo plugin handles Xcode project integration
+- Custom Expo plugin (`withPckFile.ts`) handles Xcode project integration
-- File accessed via `FileSystem.bundleDirectory`
+- File accessed via `FileSystem.bundleDirectory + "main.pck"`
+- Godot instance initialized with `--main-pack` parameter pointing to the `.pck` file

+### Android
+- Game files are stored as individual files in `android/app/src/main/assets/main/`
+- Custom Expo plugin (`withGodotFiles.ts`) automatically copies files from `assets/godot/godot-files/main/` during prebuild
+- Files must be in folder structure (not `.pck`) because accessing pack file contents from the main package is much slower on Android
+- Godot instance initialized with `--path /main` parameter pointing to the assets directory
+- The plugin recursively copies all files and subdirectories to ensure the complete game structure is available

 ## 📚 Resources